-The Joseph and Lena Adele Kneebone House is located at 311 E. Oak Street and is currently owned by Klein Partners, LTD and is undergoing renovation by 6000 Bees LLC, Doug Conarroe and Dana Coffield, owners.
-The home was purchased from Clarence and Eleanor Kneebone in 2017.
+The Joseph and Lena Adele Kneebone House is located at 311 E. Oak Street was purchased by Anne Klein from Clarence and Eleanor Kneebone in 2017.
 Clarence is the son of Joseph and Lena Adele Kneebone.

-The current property contains a 600 sq. ft. balloon-frame miner’s cottage with a hipped pyramid roof.
+The property contains a 600 sq. ft. balloon-frame miner’s cottage with a hipped pyramid roof.
 A nonconforming, noncontributing manufactured home also on the property was demolished in Dec.
 2017.
-The main house, built about 1908, is being preserved and renovated and an approx. 1,300 sq. ft.
-2-story addition (with a 900 sq. ft. footprint) will be constructed on the north side.
+The main house, built about 1908, was preserved and renovated and an approx. 1,300 sq. ft.
+2-story addition (with a 800 sq. ft. footprint) was constructed on the north side.
 An Accessory Dwelling Unit above a garage was also added.

-Built at the Capitol Mine east of Lafayette, the home was a template for later hipped pyramid roof houses built at other coal mines and in Old Town.
+Built at the Capitol Mine east of Lafayette, the miner’s cottage was a template for later hipped pyramid roof houses built at other coal mines and in Old Town.
 Blueprints for the home belonging to the Rocky Mountain Fuel Company were donated to the Lafayette Public Library in about 1973.
-Those blueprints were used as design inspiration for company housing built after 1911 at eight RM Fuel Company mines in Colorado.
+Those blueprints were used as design inspiration for company housing built after 1911 at eight RM Fuel Company coal camps in Colorado.